- Compliance Committees

 In general, human subjects research activities conducted by employees of an external site fall under the jurisdiction of that site’s Institutional Review Board (IRB).
 When researchers collaborate, that can mean that IRB approval by multiple IRBs is required.

-To avoid duplicate review, the IRBs at each site may be willing to enter into formal agreements called Reliance Agreements or IRB Authorization Agreements (IAA), allowing one IRB to serve as IRB of Record—that is, to be the IRB that assumes responsibilities for review of research activities conducted by researchers at multiple institutions.
+To avoid duplicate review, the IRBs at each site may be willing to enter into formal agreements called Reliance Agreements or IRB Authorization Agreements (IAA), allowing one IRB to serve as Reviewing IRB—that is, to be the IRB that assumes responsibilities for review of research activities conducted by researchers at multiple institutions.

 Research collaboration arrangements vary, and thus the “best” option for IRB oversight depends on the specific situation for each project.
 The best option also depends on funding agency requirements, and whether a study qualifies for exemption.

-Effective January 20, 2020, nearly all federally-funded non-exempt multi-site projects must utilize a single IRB of Record (sIRB).
+Effective January 20, 2020, nearly all federally-funded non-exempt multi-site projects must utilize a single Reviewing IRB (sIRB).
 Most NIH-funded research required use of an sIRB as of January 25, 2018.
 For more information about the sIRB mandate and ISU’s plans for implementation see Multi-Site Research and sIRB.